 Customer retention rate is the percentage of customers who continue to use a product or service after the initial purchase, divided by the number of customers who purchased during a given period.

 It is essential to note that some businesses have different definitions for customer retention rates.
-If you’re working with an industry that uses another purpose, make sure you know what it is before attempting to calculate your customer retention rate.
+If you’re working with an industry that uses another purpose, make sure you know what it is before attempting to calculate your retention rate.

 It’s an essential metric in business because it shows how likely a customer is to come back after they’ve already been your customer once.
 It’s often used as a predictor of how many additional sales you can expect from each customer.
 So, if your retention rate is low, you might need to focus on improving that number before you can expect growth in your sales numbers.